14 Minutes That Can Bring You Closer

-12/27/1979 By now the Christmas presents have probably been put on the shelves or back into the boxes for storage.
+Published December 27, 1979.
+By now the Christmas presents have probably been put on the shelves or back into boxes for storage.
 As you sit there trying to recover from the seasonal celebration may I ask what you gave your spouse for Christmas?
 Was it the usual shirt, tie and socks or nightgown and perfume?

 How much time do you and your spouse really spend each day talking together about your relationship, about personal concerns or how you feel about each other?
-Do you attain the national average of 13 minutes or do you fall short?
-When the children were in bed, the television off, and all other distractions minimized so you could simply could talk about each other to each other?
+Do you attain the national average of 13 minutes, or do you fall short?
+When the children were in bed, the television off, and all other distractions minimized, so you could simply talk about each other to each other?

-If you could start out with just a few minutes a day you could soon be average.
-Then if you want to be above average you could add one more minute a day, for a total of 14 minutes.
+If you start out with just a few minutes a day you could soon be average.
+Then if you want to be above average, you can add one more minute a day, for a total of 14 minutes.